Happiness is something that comes into our lives through doors we don’t even remember leaving open.

 Leaving Chiang Mai and moving south to Phuket was bittersweet for me.
 I had made many new friends and started becoming accustomed to the pace of this vibrant city, so it wasn’t easy leaving, but at the same time, I felt it was time to really start exploring some more.

-Instead of flying down to Phuket, from Chiang Mai, I took the scenic route by land and stopped in Sukhothai which I actually didn’t really know much about at the time.
-I remembered seeing a picture of the ancient ruins at a tourist office in Pai, and thought, maybe one day I would visit, so this was my opportunity.
+Instead of flying down to Phuket, from Chiang Mai, I took the scenic route by land and stopped in Sukhothai.
+Known as the original capital city of Thailand.
+Other than that, I didn’t really know much about the city.
+It was in the back of my mind because, I remembered seeing an amazing picture of Sukhothai’s ancient ruins at a tourist office in Pai.
+So I thought, maybe one day I would visit, and this was my opportunity.

 The only problem on this trip was that I wasn’t just backpacking, I was actually moving everything.
 I had a few heavy bags, filled with all the things I brought with me to live long term in Thailand.
 Looking back now, I will never pack that way again.
 I accumulated a lot more than I realized so I left one big box of things behind with Maysa and after I left, she mailed a second box to the U.S. for me.
 I plan to return to Chiang Mai of course, but with a lot less stuff.
 Mostly everything I needed, I could’ve bought in Chiang Mai.